viral32111/uefi-experiments/README.md

 * [Send/receive packets on the network](https://uefi.org/sites/default/files/resources/UEFI_Spec_2_9_2021_03_18.pdf#G33.1050570). <sup>[[1]](https://stackoverflow.com/questions/67045742) [[2]](https://github.com/vinxue/TcpTransport) [[3]](https://stackoverflow.com/questions/65923436)</sup>
 * A shell, possibly as a replacement for the entry-point menu system application.
 Commands can be called, and some commands will run the other PE executables.
 * [Simple bootloader that transfers control to a simple custom kernel](https://wiki.osdev.org/Rolling_Your_Own_Bootloader) (or maybe boots Linux?).
+* Display Fibonacci sequence up to a certain number.
+* Basic multi-threaded application (not sure if this is possible as pthread is a POSIX/Linux thing).
+* Access framebuffer and draw 2D shapes to screen (not sure if this is possible).

 ### Meta

 * GitHub Actions workflow to build and publish the huge Docker image so I don't have to.
-  * Will have to be published to a self-hosted registry as the image is 2.75GB, which is above the limit of the GitHub Container Registry.
+  * Will have to publish to Docker Hub as the image is too large for the GitHub Container Registry.
 * GitHub Actions workflow to build and upload artifacts of all applications.
 * GitHub Actions workflow to perform CodeQL/code scanning.